International Externship Programs

 - March: $750 non-refundable deposit due

-- May 1: Tuition due; last day to drop program and receive tuition refund
+- May 1: Tuition due; last day to drop program and receive a tuition refund

 Acceptance and Registration Process